SFPC/sfpc.github.io/teachingasart.md

 A: We won't be able to give you a teaching certificate.
 However, we can offer a letter of completion which you can send to your employer or future client.

 If you have more questions, please email taeyoon@sfpc.io

-### Accessibility

-Our classes are conducted in spoken English with audiovisual materials such as slides, code examples and video.
-All classes will be held over Zoom until further notice.
-Please contact us if you need a special accessibility requests.
-In the past, we worked with American Sign Language Interpreters and Visual Interpreters, as well as accessibility and disability rights organizations to make our classes more inclusive.
-Our programs are rapidly changing due to the COVID-19, we are adjusting to the needs of our community.
-Please help us become more accessible and inclusive. info@sfpc.io

 Main image: SFPC Teachers Retreat at the Strange Foundation, 2018.